fosslinux/live-bootstrap/DEVEL.md

 Some specific helpful things:
 - prefer `.tar.gz`
-- For GitHub, all snpashots are generated with long commit IDs, so use long commit IDs.
+- For GitHub, all snapshots are generated with long commit IDs, so use long commit IDs.

+## Running a mirror

+There are 3 things you need to run a mirror;

+1. A tool to perform the mirroring (e.g. `mirror.sh` in this repository); we encourage diversity in this area.
+2. A server on which to host the mirror; this should have HTTP support, and optionally HTTPS.
+It is of greatly diminished utility if it does not support plain HTTP.
+3. Automatic updates.
+This should involve updating the Git repository and updating the mirror as required.